 Am I buying it only because its on sale?

 If I ever feel like I am making a rash decision I will sit on it a day or two.
-If a few days pass and I still feel like it is a good buy I can go ahead and get.
-In some cases the item is gone (Craigslist) or no longer on sale.
-In those cases I shrug and remind myself I saved money.
+If a few days pass and I still feel like it is a good buy I can go ahead and get it.
+In some cases, the item is gone (Craigslist) or no longer on sale.
+In those cases, I shrug and remind myself I saved money.
 The even better part is a week or so down the line I’ve forgotten about that item.

 Along with sale items, don’t feel like you have to bring things into your house because it is FREE.
 Sure, free is good, but do you need it?
 Will you even use it?
 Or are you taking something free that someone else who actually needs it could use more?

 Now, if you want it and love it and it’s free then it’s a triple win for you.
 It’s good to pause and ask ourselves these questions before agreeing to take it.

 3.)
 If something new comes in, something else must go out

 In with the new – out with the old!
 (Not as catchy, but you get the point.)

 I’m not an extreme minimalist; I do like to buy new things.
 But I also have a rule: If something new comes in, something old must go out.

 Of course, this rule doesn’t always apply.
 I recently accepted baby clothes from my sister.
 I didn’t own any baby clothes so I didn’t have any to get rid of.
 Also, we are bringing a new human into our home so she will need clothes!